vokeit-oss/redux-persistable/README.md

 ```

-## Thanks
+## Thanks to...

-Thanks to Zack Story for [redux-persist](https://github.com/rt2zz/redux-persist) that I used previously and that inspired me to build my own solution when immutable.js got effectivly unusable with v5
+- Zack Story for [redux-persist](https://github.com/rt2zz/redux-persist) that I used previously and that inspired me to build my own solution when immutable.js got effectivly unusable with v5
-Thanks to zalmoxisus for [remotedev-serialize](https://github.com/zalmoxisus/remotedev-serialize), a great serializer for immutables, and [jsan](https://github.com/zalmoxisus/jsan), a great general-purpose JSON serializer
+- zalmoxisus for [remotedev-serialize](https://github.com/zalmoxisus/remotedev-serialize), a great serializer for immutables, and [jsan](https://github.com/zalmoxisus/jsan), a great general-purpose JSON serializer